An example of a compact non-C-analytic real subvariety of ${\mathbb R}^3$

 Next fix a small real $x$.
 The equation \eqref{eq:Xaeq} is true for an infinite sequence of $y$ approaching $y=-2$ from above.
 Therefore, the holomorphic function of one complex variable $y \mapsto \widetilde{r}(x,y,ia)$ defined in a neighbourhood of the origin vanishes identically.
 As this was true for all small enough $x$ and $a$, it is true for small enough complex $x$ and $a$, and $\widetilde{r}$ vanishes in a neighbourhood of $(0,-2,0)$ in $\C^3$.
 By analytic continuation $\widetilde{r}$ is identically zero. \end{proof}

-To visualize how bad the complexification is as we approach $y=-2$, consider the set in the space $(x,y,a) \in \R^3$ given by \eqref{eq:Xaeq}.
+To visualize how bad the complex variety containing $S_2$ is as we approach $y=-2$, consider the set in the space $(x,y,a) \in \R^3$ given by \eqref{eq:Xaeq}.
 Looking at the set where $a \geq 0$, we have a ``valley'' whose bottom is the graph $x = \sin\bigl(\frac{1}{y+2}\bigr)$ with increasingly steep sides.
 See Figure~\ref{fig:valley}.

 Let us ``hide'' the wild behavior near $y=-2$ and construct the purely 2-dimensional subvariety $S_3$ via

 The picture is the left hand side of Figure~\ref{fig:bubble34}.
 Suppose $\Omega \subset \R^3$ is a connected neighbourhood of $S_3$ and $r \colon \Omega \to \R$ a real-analytic function such that $r=0$ on $S_3$.
 The set $\Omega$ is also a neighbourhood of $\overline{S_2}$ and $r=0$ on $\overline{S_2}$.
 By the proposition, $r \equiv 0$.
 In the terminology of real-analytic varieties, $S_3$ is not $\C$-analytic.